galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 > In this tutorial, we will cover:
 1. Pre-processing
 > {:pre-processing}
-2. Selectionning one specific species and show all corresponding data
-> {:selectionning one specific species and show all corresponding data}
-3. Displaying the occurence of the chosen species through the years
+2. Displaying the occurence of the chosen species through the years
 > {:Displaying the occurence of the chosen species through the years}
-4. Conclusion
+3. Conclusion
 > {:conclusion}

 # Step 1: Pre-processing